Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

- cheapest /air|drink(wine)|juice(non-alcoholic)|food|../ tube goes up your (sealed; i/o; unsealed mouth costs more)nose, and into esophagus, to prevent inhalation; taste strips are a delicacy, and are cheaper iff you understand the science behind them (after taste timing, muxing,..) it costs more for a "pixel", and a "button", than it does for the (person(interspecies communication is heavily subsidised; plants are not the cheapest),human,computer,..)"speaker", and the microphones(you still have to pay for it but it's cheaper, because it's already there for the zero blindspots) harry potter stairs cost more than a person coming to future get you unstuck you deciders lose decidership iff forget shyam rules; literally, figuratively,.. #bl
+ cheapest /air|drink(wine)|juice(non-alcoholic)|food|../ tube goes up your (sealed; i/o; unsealed mouth costs more)nose, and into esophagus, to prevent inhalation; taste strips are a delicacy, and are cheaper iff you understand the science behind them (after taste timing, muxing,..) it costs more for a "pixel", and a "button", than it does for the (person(interspecies communication is heavily subsidised; plants are not the cheapest),human,computer,..)"speaker", and the microphones(you still have to pay for it but it's cheaper, because it's already there for the zero blindspots) harry potter stairs cost more than a person coming to future get you unstuck you deciders lose decidership iff forget shyam rules; literally, figuratively, whorfian contagious influence, overexposure = love(hate relationship; addictively crave unhealthiness),.. #bl